glebkema/force-to-use-jquery-1-12-4/README.md

 I've tried to install the "<a href="https://wordpress.org/plugins/version-control-for-jquery/">Version Control for jQuery</a>" plugin.
 But it turned out that the evil theme is stronger than this plugin too.

-This plugin overrides other settings, due to the higher priority in the hook.
+My plugin overrides other settings, due to the higher priority in the hook.
 It can be used as a template for an emergency solution until a wiser solution is found.